fwcd/kotlin-language-server/README.md

 | ---- | ------- | ----------- |
 | update_kt_version.py | `python3 scripts/update_kt_version.py` | Finds and updates the Kotlin compiler/plugin version for this project |
 | bump_version.py | `python3 scripts/bump_version.py` | Increments the project version and creates a new tag |

+## Protocol Extensions

+The Kotlin language server supports some non-standard requests through LSP.
+See [KotlinProtocolExtensions](server/src/main/kotlin/org/javacs/kt/KotlinProtocolExtensions.kt) for a description of the interface.
+The general syntax for these methods is `kotlin/someCustomMethod`.

 ## Features